 Raw walnuts are a good source of plant based omega-3 fatty acids.
-These nut may be a little fattening but its the good kind of fat.
+These nuts may be a little fattening but its the good kind of fat.
 But, again, eat these in moderation!

 Also, walnuts are a source of Vitamin E, Vitamin B6, arginine, melatonin, fiber, magnesium, copper, calcium, protein, polyphenols, plant sterols, ellagic acid (a phenol antioxidant), and more.
-These substances help to decrease the risks of conditions like Alzheimer’s disease, diabetes, cancer, inflammation, and several others.
+These substances help to decrease the risks of conditions like Alzheimer’s disease, diabetes, cancer, inflammation, and several other health risks.